I’m the Event Manager for the International Forum and am responsible for the logistics, management and delivery of the event.

 Head of Events (Maternity Cover)

-I will be covering Holly’s role as Head of Events from March 2020.
+I have been covering Holly’s role as Head of Events since March 2020.
 I worked with the team in 2014/2015, supporting the growth and development of the International Forum in Europe and the launch of the International Forum Asia.

 Manager, Strategic Partnerships & Alliances